-An annualisation is performed on three of the key performance indicators published (tables T02.02.1, T02.02.2 and T02.02.3), return on assets (RoA), return on equity (RoE) and cost of risk (CoR), for the first, second and third quarters since the return reported in these periods does not correspond to a full year of activity.
+An annualisation is performed on four of the key performance indicators published (tables T02.02.1, T02.02.2 and T02.02.3), return on assets (RoA), return on equity (RoE), cost of risk (CoR) and net interest margin (NIM), for the first, second and third quarters since the return reported in these periods does not correspond to a full year of activity.
+The numerator is adjusted linearly, this means year-to-date figures are multiplied by four for the first quarter, by two for the second quarter and by four over three in the third quarter.